seed-rs/seed/README.md

 `rustup default nightly`,

 The wasm32-unknown-unknown target:
-`rustup target add wasm32-unknown-unknown --toolchain nightly`,
+`rustup target add wasm32-unknown-unknown --toolchain nightly`

 And wasm-bindgen:
 `cargo +nightly install wasm-bindgen-cli`

-To start, either clone [This quickstart repo](https://github.com/David-OConnor/rebar), or create a new lib with Cargo:
+To start, either clone [This quickstart repo](https://github.com/David-OConnor/rebar-quickstart) or create a new lib with Cargo:
 `cargo new --lib appname`